 Try to prevent your skin from drying out by using moisturisers and emollients, and by avoiding shampoos or body washes which might dry the skin and in some cases, it may be necessary to have your doctor prescribe steroid creams, or antibacterial creams if the skin is very sore or infected.

-Signs that your skin may be infected include:
+Signs that your skin may be infected

-- fluid oozing from the skin
+- Fluid oozing from the skin

-- a yellow crust on the skin surface
+- A yellow crust on the skin surface

-- small yellowish-white spots appearing in the eczema
+- Small yellowish-white spots appearing in the eczema

-- the skin becomes swollen and sore
+- The skin becomes swollen and sore

-- a high temperature (fever) and generally feeling unwell
+- A high temperature (fever) and generally feeling unwell

 Please visit your GP if you experience any of the above.